 It’s time travel at its Vacheron Constantin best!
 The Swiss house of watches opened its doors to the English elite by launching its first UK boutique on London’s opulent Old Bond Street.
-And what’s more is that the flagship is featuring a bejeweled travelling exhibition of Vacheron Constantin Metiers d Art High Jewelry watches.
-A collection of six such timepieces that have never been displayed together in a retail environment are up for the rare occurrence of purchase without any wait like say a two-year one that buying a Kalla entails.
+And what’s more, is that the flagship is featuring a bejeweled traveling exhibition of Vacheron Constantin Metiers d Art High Jewelry watches.
+A collection of six such timepieces that have never been displayed together in a retail environment is up for the rare occurrence of purchase without any wait, like, say, a two-year one buying a Kalla entails.

 Also imbibed by two secret watches, the cut is not so much a secret if you own the Kalla Haute Couture a Secret with tiny white gold hands that are only visible if you look up close or the Kalla Haute Couture a Pampilles, $8,50,000, where the hour comes hidden behind a diamond-set cover.

 And making up for the absence of another embellished watch-work, the award-winning Kallania is its men’s rendition, The Kalla Duchesse, $1.5 million, with individually cut diamonds that elegantly escalated Vacheron Constantin’s mastery in high jewelry.

 The six stunning timepieces are on display at the brand’s Bond Street boutique until October 15, after which they take their exceptional artistry to Geneva and then Paris.